jayanthbonagiri/About/README.md

 - **LinkedIn**: [Jayanth Bonagiri](https://www.linkedin.com/in/jayanth-bonagiri)

 ### 🌍 Location
-Telangana, India
+- Telangana, India

 ---

-Feel free to connect with me on LinkedIn or drop me an email if you'd like to collaborate on a project or just have a chat! 😊
+- Feel free to connect with me on LinkedIn or email me if you'd like to collaborate on a project or just chat! 😊